alephium/www/src/content/news/builders-highlight-8-ngu-money-f8bf05e36e99/index.md

 #### **Where can we stay in touch with your project & with you?**

-Interested parties are encouraged to follow our <a href="https://ngu.money/" data-href="https://ngu.money/">official website</a>, <a href="https://twitter.com/numbergoup_ngu" data-href="https://twitter.com/numbergoup_ngu">Twitter</a>, <a href="https://t.me/numbergoup_ngu" data-href="https://t.me/numbergoup_ngu">Telegram</a>, and <a href="https://discord.gg/ngu" data-href="https://discord.gg/ngu">Discord</a> channels to stay updated on NGU Money and engage with the project.
+Interested parties are encouraged to follow our <a href="https://ngu.money/" >official website</a>, <a href="https://twitter.com/numbergoup_ngu" >Twitter</a>, <a href="https://t.me/numbergoup_ngu" >Telegram</a>, and <a href="https://discord.gg/ngu" >Discord</a> channels to stay updated on NGU Money and engage with the project.
 These platforms are regularly updated with the latest news, developments, and opportunities for community interaction.

 Thank you, NGU.money team, for your answers!
 Alephium is thrilled to have such ambitious builders in the community!
 You can find the ngu.money official site here, and we wish ngu.money fruitful ventures ahead!